Spontaneous liquid water dissociation on hybridised boron nitride and graphene atomic layers from ab initio molecular dynamics simulations†

-Two-dimensional materials such as graphene (G) and hexagonal boron nitride (BN) have demonstrated potential applications in membrane science and in particular for the harvest of blue energy.
-Although pure G and BN atomic layers are known to remain inert towards neutral water, one may wonder about the aqueous reactivity of hybridized monolayers formed by joining BN and GR sheets in a planar fashion.
-Here, we perform Ab Initio molecular dynamics of liquid water in contact with all possible planar heterostructures.
-Remarkably, we could observe the spontaneous chemisorption and dissociation of interfacial water molecule into its self-ions, at one specific and non-standard one-dimensional border.
-Our simulations predict that this type of heterostructure is prone to ionize liquid water already in the absence of any electrical gating.
+Two-dimensional materials such as graphene (G) and hexagonal boron nitride (BN) have demonstrated potential applications in membrane science and in particular for the harvesting of blue energy.
+Although pure G and BN atomic layers are known to remain inert towards neutral water, one may wonder about the aqueous reactivity of hybridized monolayers formed by joining BN and G sheets in a planar fashion.
+Here, we perform ab initio molecular dynamics calculations of liquid water in contact with all possible planar heterostructures.
+Remarkably, we could observe the spontaneous chemisorption and dissociation of the interfacial water molecule into its self-ions at one specific and non-standard one-dimensional border.
+Our simulations predict that this type of heterostructure is prone to ionize liquid water in the absence of any electrical gating.

 - This article is part of the themed collection: Frontiers in Molecular Simulation of Solvated Ions, Molecules and Interfaces